 Film Music #1

-Here is one anecdote that clearly reveals importance of music in movies.
+Here is one anecdote that clearly reveals the importance of music in movies.

 This intense film about an alcoholic on a weekend bender was originally released without any music at all.